GraphAlchemist/Alchemy/site/app/docs/_documentation/Annotated-Source.md

             hyp: Math.sqrt height * height + width * width

-This is the primary function used to draw the svg paths between two nodes for directed or undirected noncurved edges
+This is the primary function used to draw the svg paths between two nodes for directed or undirected noncurved edges.

         edgeWalk: (edge) ->
             arrowSize = alchemy.conf.edgeArrowSize
             arrowScale = 0.3

+Build a right triangle.

             triangle = @triangle(edge)
-            # build a right triangle
             width  = triangle.width
             height = triangle.height
-            # as in hypotenuse
             hyp = triangle.hyp

+The widht of the stroke places a large part in how the arrow lays out with larger edge widths.

             edgeWidth = edge['stroke-width']

+After all of our calculations, we offset the edge by 2 pixels to account for the curve of the node.
+This typically is only noticable with opaque styles.

+            curveOffset = 2

+We start the edge at the very *edge* of the node, taking into account distances created by the stroke-width of the node and edge itself.
+The length of startPathX is then accounted for in the edgeLength.

+            startPathX = 0 + edge.source.radius + edge.source['stroke-width'] - (edgeWidth / 2) + curveOffset
-            edgeLength = hyp - edge.source.radius - edge.target.radius
+            edgeLength = hyp - startPathX - curveOffset * 1.5

 The absolute angle of the edge used for caption rendering and path rendering.